symphony09/ograph/README_en.md

 *   Supports exporting graph structure and importing it for execution (within the constraints).

+*    Flexible virtual node settings to simplify dependencies, and to delay the execution of actual nodes until runtime, enabling polymorphism.

 ### Performance Comparison

 After benchmarking, the performance of OGraph and CGraph are on the same level.
 However, OGraph has an advantage in performance in io-intensive scenarios.